 What is a CBDC?

-A central bank digital currency (CBDC) is a form of central bank issued money that exists only in digital form.
+A CBDC is a form of central bank issued money that exists only in digital form.
 A CBDC is fully backed by the central bank similar to other forms of central bank money such as cash.
 Unlike most privately issued cryptocurrencies, A CBDC, being digital fiat currency, could be made legal tender and should be capable of achieving all four conceptual uses of money;

 - as means of exchange